gradle/gradle/design-docs/play-support.md

 ### Story: Add continuous Gradle mode triggered by console input

-Gradle will be able to start, run a set of tasks and then wait for console input without exiting.
+Gradle will be able to start, run a set of tasks and then wait for console input before re-executing the build.

 #### Implementation